Last updated on September 30th, 2022.

 Coastal cutthroat trout are the chippy younger brothers of the anadromous fish aristocracy on the Northwest Coast.

-Short Migrations.
-When cutthroat go to salt water they typically stay within 10 miles of the stream where they were born.
+Short Migrations: When cutthroat trout go to salt water they typically stay within 10 miles of the stream where they were born.
 This limits exposure to high seas commercial fisheries.

 A salt water cutthroat fisherman can identify a good beach at a glance.
 Here’s what to look for: